Pergola design often starts with one or more of these ideas:

 There is widespread misuse of the word "pergola".
 We are often called to quote for a pergola, when the Client really wants a verandah.

-The distinction between the two is very important, as they have specific meanings under the Building Act, with different regulations applicable.
+The distinction between the two is very important, as they have specific meanings under the Building Act, with different regulations and structural requirements applicable.

-Pergola: unroofed structure, that may be free standing, & may have an open covering on top
+Pergola: unroofed structure, that may be free standing, & may have an open covering on top, for example battens for solar control or shade cloth.

 An alfresco or outdoor room is a more substantial or robust looking verandah, and is often an integrated part of a home's fabric, with 1 or 2 walls missing.